UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 ## Popular Packages

 !!! info "Updates and Version Changes"
     We attempt to keep these instructions reasonably up-to-date.
 However, given the nature of ongoing software and package updates, there may be discrepancies due to version changes.
-If you notice any instructions that don't work that we have not caught, contact our consultants and they can help.
+If you notice any instructions that don't work, [contact our consultants](../../../support_and_training/consulting_services/) and they can help.

 === "Seurat and SeuratDisk"
     !!! tip "R Studio Version"